Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 ```

 ### in
-An optional part of the syntax `for-do` loop flow control
+An optional part of the Generic `for-do` loop flow control

 Example:
 ```lua